mlprt/feedbax/docs/index.md

 ## Development

 I've developed Feedbax over the last few months, as I've learned JAX.
-In doing so, I've made a number of design choices in pursuit of flexibility and generality.
+My short-term objective has been to serve my own use case---graduate research in the neuroscience of motor control---but I have also tried to make design choices in pursuit of reusability and generality.

 By making the library open source now, I hope to receive some feedback about those decisions, and perhaps make some structural improvements.
 To make that easier I've created several GitHub issues documenting my choices and uncertainties.